IbraheemR/spegmans-every-ref/_content/science/ion_names.md

 ### Common Polyatomic Ions

-Of course many more exist, these are some commoon and uncommon ones.
+Of course many more exist, these are some common and uncommon ones.

 **Cations (+)**